STEELISI/mimic/replay/README.md

 * replay occurs between two peers
 * each host owns IP addresses that are listed in its IPfile (cmdline arg)

+We shift all the traffic by 10 seconds during extract, so replay should start roughly 10 seconds after you start the code.
+This is controled by parameter SHIFT in ../extract/mimic-extract.cc for event file replay and by variable my_time in src/fileWorker.cc for made-up traffic replay.

+** Note: you should run mimic-replay with sudo privileges since the replayed traffic likely uses privileged port numbers **

 ## Usage

     mimic-replay syncConfig replayConfig IPConfig [options]